 Entrance counseling occurs when the student comes into the CWU Financial Aid Office to sign the Perkins Loan Master Promissory Note, Disclosure Statement, and information sheet.
 Students also receive their Rights and Responsibilities and References Form.
 Any additional questions that the borrower has are answered at this time.

-Perkins borrowers enter a nine-month grace period after exit counseling.
-After the grace period has expired the borrower enters repayment with payments due to Central Washington University, Cashiers Office on the 1st working day of each month.
+Perkins borrowers enter a nine-month grace period after leaving CWU, graduating, or enrolling less than half-time.
+After the grace period has expired the borrower enters repayment with payments due to Central Washington University on the 1st working day of each month.
 The minimum monthly payment on a Perkins loan is $40, however the minimum can be greater than $40.00 depending on the amount borrowed.
 Your monthly statement will indicate the amount of your installment.

 Yes.
 You can set-up bill pay with your bank to make your monthly payment.
 Be sure to have the bill pay initiated no later than the 25th of each month since payment is mailed to CWU by your bank and needs to arrive by the 1st of each month.
 To set-up bill pay, follow the steps outlined by your bank and have the monthly payment sent to: